-A global reinsurance firm runs monthly analytics on a sizeable amount of data related to claims and other business metrics.
+A global reinsurance firm runs monthly analytics on a sizable amount of data related to claims and other business metrics.
 This process involves the massive ingestion of data at the end of every month followed by an equally large write-out of data following analysis and reporting.

 Recognizing that their situation was an ideal use case for flash storage, the firm decided it was time to evaluate leading vendors.
-To do so effectively, it was critical that they had a way to compare like-for-like performance against their specific workloads.
+To do so effectively, it was critical they had a way to compare like-for-like performance against their specific workloads.